tiprankstipranks

 The Company could face significant monetary damages and penalties and/or exclusion from government programs if it violates anti-fraud and abuse laws.

-The Company is subject to extensive government regulation at the federal, state, and local levels in the U.S. and other countries where it operates.
-The Company's failure to meet governmental requirements under these regulations, including those relating to billing practices and financial relationships with physicians, hospitals, and health systems, and others could lead to civil and criminal penalties, exclusion from participation in Medicare and Medicaid and possible prohibitions or restrictions on the use of its laboratories.
-While the Company believes that it is in material compliance with all statutory and regulatory requirements, there is a risk that government authorities might take a contrary position.
-This risk includes, but is not limited to, the potential that government enforcement authorities may take a contrary position with respect to the Eliminating Kickbacks in Recovery Act, given the lack of associated regulations to clarify or add exceptions.
-Such occurrences, regardless of their outcome, could damage the Company's reputation and adversely affect important business relationships.
+The Company is subject to comprehensive regulation at the federal, state, and local levels in the U.S., as well as in other countries where it operates.
+Noncompliance with laws governing billing practices, financial relationships, and other healthcare-related activities could result in civil or criminal penalties, exclusion from Medicare and Medicaid, and restrictions on the use of the Company's laboratories.
+Although the Company believes it is in material compliance with applicable requirements, government authorities may take a contrary position.
+This includes potential interpretations of laws such as the Eliminating Kickbacks in Recovery Act, which currently lacks clarifying regulations or exceptions.
+Any enforcement action, regardless of outcome, could harm the Company's reputation and disrupt key business relationships.

 Taxation & Government Incentives - Risk 1